elijahr/lintball/README.md

 ## Dependencies

-Lintball does not have any hard dependencies.
+Lintball does not have any hard dependencies besides bash.
 Running `install.sh` will install linter packages for Python, Ruby, and/or Node.js if those languages are found on your system. `nimpretty` is already installed if you have Nim, and `shellcheck` and `shfmt` are available via package managers.